NodeGuy/channel/doc/API.md

 ## writeOnly() -> Channel

 Return a version of the channel that provides only write methods.

+## Channel.all(channels) -> Channel

+Take an array of channels and wait for the next value in each one before pushing an array of the values to a newly created channel.
+Similar to `Promise.all`.

 ## Channel.select(promises) -> (async) channel